Georges Lecointe (explorer): Early life and career

 Georges Lecointe was born in Antwerp on 29 April 1869.
 His father was a well-known mathematics teacher and he proved early on to be a gifted student.
 He entered the Royal Military Academy in 1886 and the Military Cartographic Institute.
 After being appointed in 1891 as second lieutenant in the First field artillery regiment and spending some time in the cavalry school in Ypres, he passed the officer examination of the École Polytechnique for the French Navy.
 The Belgian government detached him to the French Navy, where he was ultimately promoted to ship-of-the-line lieutenant in 1897, or captain-commandant in Belgian army.
 This three-year detachment was exceptional and happened as a result of an audience with king Leopold II: it was only granted to one other Belgian officer, but refused to his friend Emile Danco.

 Between 1894 and 1897 he trained on a number of ships in the Mediterranean, the Atlantic, Cochinchina and Tonkin.
 In 1897 he was attached to the French Observatory of the Bureau des Longitudes and published a course on astronomical navigation and dead reckoning, La navigation astronomique et la navigation estimée, aimed at navy students of the École Polytechnique.
 For this achievement, he received the Légion d’Honneur in France which the Belgian King Leopold II allowed him to use in Belgium.
 In his second book, La création d'une marine nationale Belge (On the Creation of a Belgian National Navy), he pleaded for the re-creation of the Belgian Navy, which had been abolished in 1862.
 This, however, did not happen until the end of the World War I.

 Belgian Antarctic Expedition

-It must be remembered that the Belgicas company was as cosmopolitan as it could be, and it was the business of the second in command to keep all these men together and get the best possible work out of them.
+It is remembered that the Belgicas company was diverse, and it was the business of the second in command to keep all these men working together.

 Lecointe acquitted himself admirably; amiable and firm, he secured the respect of all.
 As a navigator and astronomer he was unsurpassable, and when he afterwards took over the magnetic work he rendered great services in this department also.
 Lecointe will always be remembered as one of the main supports of this expedition.